 Africa Bags 2009 Volunteer Trip to Malawi, Africa

-Last year Africa Bags hosted its first annual volunteer trip to the villages of Africa Bags!
+In 2009 Africa Bags hosted its first annual volunteer trip to the villages of Africa Bags!
 Sixteen amazing individuals, including six college students, joined us for a two week adventure through out Malawi, Africa.
 Our volunteer work included preparing the daily meal at an Orphan Feeding Center, remodeling a local primary school, providing day care for orphans at an infant nursery crisis care center, building school desks, and living a “Day in the Life of a Malawian.”

 At the Ministry of Hope Orphan Feeding Center near Liwonde, Malawi, the Africa Bags volunteers prepared a meal for the orphans of the surrounding area.
 Orphans travel up to 5 km to this feeding center to receive their one meal for the day.
 Volunteers spent the morning shucking an enormous pile of maize, and removing the kernels from the cobs.
 We then loaded the bucket of kernels onto our heads and carried the maize “Malawian style” to the maize mill nearby.
 We then prepared the Nsima (maize flour boiled in water,) and collard greens for the children to eat.
 We spent the rest our time there serving the children their lunch and listening to them sing songs.